AI-Creativity-Club/Chess-GPT/README.md

 ## Credits:
 - pygame
 - openai
-- Oregon State AICC and it's contributors
+- Oregon State AICC and its contributors